MicrosoftDocs/biztalk-docs/biztalk/technical-guides/post-configuration-database-optimizations2.md

   Separating the BizTalk MessageBox and BizTalk Tracking databases and separating the database files and transaction log files on different physical disks are considered best practices for reducing disk I/O contention.
 Try to spread the disk I/O across as many physical spindles as possible.
 You can also reduce disk I/O contention by placing the BizTalk Tracking database on a dedicated SQL Server; however, you should still follow the practices above with regards to separating data files and transaction log files.

 ## Optimize filegroups for the BizTalk Server databases
- Follow the steps in [Optimizing Filegroups for the Databases2](../technical-guides/optimizing-filegroups-for-the-databases2.md) and the BizTalk Server Database Optimization white paper to create additional filegroups and files for the BizTalk Server databases.
+ Follow the steps in [Optimizing Filegroups for the Databases2](../technical-guides/optimizing-filegroups-for-the-databases2.md) and [Optimizing Database Performance](/biztalk/technical-guides/optimizing-database-performance) to create additional filegroups and files for the BizTalk Server databases.
 This will greatly increase the performance of the BizTalk Server databases from a single disk configuration.

 ## See Also
  [Optimizing Database Performance](../technical-guides/optimizing-database-performance.md)